-Environmental and Social Management Plan for Vitas Pumping Station Activity and Environmental Aspects Environmental and Social Impacts Mitigation and Enhancement Measures Responsibility Cost Instruments/ Reference materials and equipment Hauling of discarded/recyclabl e items by licensed haulers Generation of wastewater from workers Follow basic housekeeping policies Provision of sanitation facilities (i.e., portable comfort rooms) MMDA Contractor Part of construction costs Refer to: ECOP (Water Pollution) Occupational hazards All personnel are required to wear proper PPEs First aid stations, safety equipment and signage shall be made available on working areas MMDA Contractor Part of maintenance cost Refer to: ECOP (Workers Safety) Social Impacts Involuntary Resettlement Implementation of Resettlement Action Plan (RAP) MMDA Contractor To be determined Traffic and access restriction Avoid deliveries during rush hour Strategic routing to avoid sensitive areas such as schools and hospitals MMDA Contractor in coordination with barangay To be determined Refer to ECOP (Traffic Management) Community hazards Coordination with barangays MMDA Contractor To be determined Refer to ECOP (Communication with local communities)
+Environmental Environmental and Social Management Plan for Vitas Pumping Station Activity and Environmental Aspects Environmental and Social Impacts Mitigation and Enhancement Measures Responsibility Cost Instruments/ Reference Provision of sanitation facilities (i.e., portable comfort rooms) Occupational hazards All personnel are required to wear proper PPEs First aid stations, safety equipment and signage shall be made available on working areas MMDA Contractor Part of maintenance cost Refer to: ECOP (Workers Safety) Social Impacts Involuntary Resettlement Implementation of Resettlement Action Plan (RAP) MMDA Contractor To be determined Traffic and access restriction Avoid deliveries during rush hour Strategic routing to avoid sensitive areas such as schools and hospitals Restrict movement of children on access roads when trucks are approaching.
+This will require coordination between the staff at the pumping station and the haulers.
+MMDA Contractor in coordination with barangay To be determined Refer to ECOP (Traffic Management) Community hazards Coordination with barangays MMDA Contractor To be determined Refer to ECOP (Communication with local communities)